anewportfoster/highpycharts/README.md

 # highpycharts
-A python wrapper for python-highcharts that allows you to create nice interactive highcharts with a single line.
+A python wrapper for python-highcharts that allows you to create nice interactive highcharts with a single line of code.